-- B5.
-If an exposure has only one ECAI issue specific rating, that rating should be used to determine the risk-weight of that exposure. - B6.
-In cases where there are two or more issue specific ratings assigned by different ECAIs for an exposure and these ratings map to different risk-weights, any one of those ratings should be used except the one or more of those ratings corresponding to the lowest of those different risk-weights.
+- B6.
+If an exposure has only one ECAI issue specific rating, that rating should be used to determine the risk-weight of that exposure. - B7.
+In cases where there are two or more issue specific ratings assigned by different ECAIs to an exposure and these ratings map to different risk-weights, any one of those ratings should be used except the one or more of those ratings which map to the lowest of those different risk-weights.